griffio/mongodb-01/README.md

 The Java SSL/TLS platform requires all certificates to be trusted and be installed into a Key Store.

+We should not bypass certificate checking that the "-sslAllowInvalidCertificates" flag would allow on the command line client.

 >Tip: You can create a Key Store using the JDK’s “keytool” utility.
 Requires you to enter a password at the end.

 ```
 keytool -importcert -trustcacerts -file <cert filename>.crt -keystore <output filename>.jks
 ```

-Your application needs System properties to provide the Java platform SSL library with the location and password of the Key Store file:-
+Your application uses System properties to provide the Java platform SSL library with the location and password of the Key Store file:-

 ```
 -Djavax.net.ssl.trustStore=<path to KeyStore file>